 "3.
-The provisions governing the instrument shall allow the credit institution to cancel, when necessary, the payment of interest or dividends for an unlimited period of time, on a non-cumulative basis.
+The statutory or contractual provisions governing the instrument shall allow the credit institution to cancel, when necessary, the payment of interest or dividends for an unlimited period of time, on a noncumulative basis.

-However, the credit institution shall cancel such payments if it does not comply with the capital requirements set out in Article 75.
+However, the credit institution shall cancel such payments if it does not comply with the capital requirements set out in Article 75